-For more information on using the PC Card Software Upgrade, see "Upgrading from PARTNER ACS Release 1.0 to Release 1.1 or Release 2.0 or Later" on page 2-24 in this section.
+For more information on using the PC Card Software Upgrade, see "Upgrading the PARTNER ACS" in this section.

 For more information on using the PARTNER Voice Messaging PC card, see PARTNER Voice Messaging PC Card Installation, Programming and Use.

 Changing the System Clock